wpilibsuite/frc-docs/source/docs/software/vision-processing/axis-camera/using-the-axis-camera-at-single-network-events.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/using-the-axis-camera-at-single-network-events/creating-a-dashboard-project.png
+   :alt: The LabVIEW Home screen and the option to create a new LabVIEW Dashboard highlighted.

 From the LabVIEW Splash screen, select "FRC\ |reg| Dashboard Project".
 Name the project as desired, then click Finish.